Wanli-HE/Plaspline/README.md

    to check, and also can change the peremters to choose the version that you need.

-   the tools and databases which installed by conda YAML file, in ~/plasmid-pipeline/envs, you can also change the version from there.
+   the tools and databases which installed by conda YAML file, in ~/plasmid-pipeline/envs, you can also change the version from there.&nbsp;

 2. configurating your config.yaml and sample.josn files, using script: